ashik5757/ScoreBoard-Project/README.md

 # Live Cricket Scoreboard Project

 This is a JavaFX application with mySql database.
+This application can be use in cricket match to update the score of the match and store all the match info in mySql database.

 <br>